 Which garden plants are highly toxic for cats?
 This subject is near and dear to me, as I have cats, garden plants AND houseplants.
 All, for the most part, coexist peacefully.
 However, with one cat, I was not so lucky (More on that to come shortly.)
 You’d be surprised, some of the most popular varieties could be the most dangerous.

-Well, it just so happens that I have 4 on the “no-no” list and 3 cats.
+And it just so happens that I have 4 on the “no-no” list: Aloe, peace lilies, philodendrons and parsley… and 3 cats.

 Why Do Some Cats Nibble on Plants?

+Glad you asked.
 Because cats, even though they are carnivores, do have some vegetable-related dietary needs.
-You may notice that dry cat food today contains more diverse recipes that include vegetable/fruit components (e.g. dehydrated sweet potatoes, spinach) to round out their diets.
+You may notice that dry cat food today (the more nutritious kind, anyway…) contains more diverse recipes that include vegetable/fruit components (e.g. dehydrated sweet potatoes, spinach) to round out their diets.
 In other words, your average feline DOES need a little veggie supplementation – he’s just getting it in the wrong ways when he tries to nibble one of your fern fronds.

 Many times I wondered what could have happened to my third cat, Sputnik, who passed away in 2019.
 He was only 3 years old, too!
 Could he have ingested something he shouldn’t?

 This is Sputnik “resting” in my spider palm plant.
 I shared it on my IG.
 The pot he’s sitting in is wide enough to double as a “bed” but the main issue is – if he nibbles a frond, will he end up having to go to the vet:

 Now let’s look at some things you can do to steer Miss Kitty away from your prized ferns or phlox.
 One thing you can do is plant things they can enjoy.
 Get and plant some oatgrass seeds.
 This is a great plant to grow for your cat.
 It gives them some necessary roughage, it’s good for them and it can divert them away from your houseplants.